Souk Okaz

-Sūq ʿUkāẓ (سوق عكاظ /ar/), or Al-Ukadh, is a historical souk at ʿUkāẓ, between Nakhla and Taif, in Saudi Arabia.
-It was the largest and best known annual fair in pre-Islamic times.
-Today it is a popular tourist destination.
+Souk Okaz or Soq Okaz (سوق عكاظ, /ar/), or Al-Ukadh (العكاظ), is a historical souk at Okaz, between Nakhla and Taif, in the Hejaz region of Saudi Arabia.
+The largest and best known annual fair in pre-Islamic times, today it is a popular tourist destination.

 History

 Sūq ʿUkāẓ was a seasonal market which operated for twenty-one days each year during the month of Dhu al-Qa'dah prior to the annual Hajj pilgrimage.
 It competed with the fairs of Majanna and Dhu ’l-Majaz̄, which were also held near Mecca at the same time of year.
-It was active from approximately 542-726 CE.
+It was active from approximately 542–726 CE.
 Strategically located at a central point on the Spice Route through Western Arabia, its growth in the sixth century was partly caused by the Byzantine-Persian wars, which made it harder for Mediterranean markets to access Mesopotamian trade-routes. ʿUkāẓ lay in the territory of the Hawāzin tribal group, and its functions were managed primarily by the Banu Tamim.

 The gathering was facilitated by the sanctity of the sacred months during which it was held and its proximity to the holy plain of ʿArafāt.
 Although primarily for commerce, the market of ʿUkāẓ was an important center where Arabs would meet to formalize tribal rules, settle disputes, pass judgments, make agreements, announce treaties and truces, hold sporting competitions and races, poetry competitions, and religious gatherings; it has been compared in this respect to the ancient Greek institution of the panegyris.
 It was especially important for poetry competitions, which served to formalize rules of Arabic language verse, grammar and syntax.